illinois-cs418/illinois-cs418.github.io/index.md

 + These quizzes will be based on the lecture material and will serve as practice for the exams.

 ### Programming Assignments ###
-There will a series of six programming assignments. <br/>
+There will a series of five programming assignments. <br/>
 **Please read the [Assignments page](/assignments) for details of how code development will be done.**

 ### 4 Credit Project ###